honeycombio/refinery/refinery_config.md

 - Environment variable: `REFINERY_PEER_LISTEN_ADDRESS`
 - Command line switch: `--peer-listen-address`

+### `HTTPIdleTimeout`

+`HTTPIdleTimeout` is the duration the http server waits for activity on the connection.

+This is the amount of time after which if the http server does not see any activity, then it pings the client to see if the transport is still alive.
+"0s" means no timeout.

+- Not eligible for live reload.
+- Type: `duration`
+- Default: `0s`

 ### `HoneycombAPI`

 `HoneycombAPI` is the URL of the upstream Honeycomb API where the data will be sent.